 Here’s a very rough estimate: If you hire EMR software developers in the U.S. with $100-200 hourly rates, the overall cost of electronic medical-record software development will most likely exceed $100,000 – $200,000.
 Note: Specific estimates should be provided by your vendor.

-At TATEEDA, we offer favorable software development rates, thanks to our mix of local and remote talent.
+At TATEEDA GLOBAL, we offer favorable software development rates, thanks to our mix of local and remote talent.
 Our rough estimate for a basic EMR project development starts at $50,000 – $60,000 USD per project.

 Step #3: EHR/EMR Software Maintenance and Support Estimate

 After the main development phase is over, it’s possible to introduce a long-term medical software maintenance service strategy to cover ongoing improvements, updates, constant code refactoring, and the building of new features based upon the emerging needs of your medical staff and business.

 Duration is unlimited as it allows the vendor to constantly keep your electronic health records software system at the cutting edge of technology.

 This type of service requires a scaled-down team of 1-2 developers (depending on the scale of the project and tasks included) and will cost you $1,000-3,000 per week.

 So the electronic medical records software cost will depend on the following factors…

 |Project components||EHR/EMR system: patient electronic records, physician dashboards, patient portals, various API integrations|

 |Team (estimated; may scale up/down)||3-5 developers, 1-2 QA, 1 project manager, 1 software engineer|